 In order for a page to appear as a Google result, it has to be included in Google's index.

 When Google notices a new website for the first time, its bots 'crawl' the site and report back so that the site's pages can be added to the index.
-However, Google don't index all pages indiscriminately – even they don't have the luxury of unlimited server space.
+However, Google doesn't index all pages indiscriminately – even our tech overlords don't have the luxury of unlimited server space.

 For this reason, if a page doesn't meet certain requirements, Google won't bother to index it.
 Their algorithm might even decide that none of your pages add any value to the Internet, in which case your whole website may be excluded from the index.
 And if you're not in the index, you can't show up in the SERPs (search engine results pages).